 None of that is to say though that you shouldn’t take the time to find out if PPC would be a good channel to include in your B2B marketing mix.
 To opt out would actually be very unwise.
-There’s a reason nearly every major brand is spending money in this area: PPC is on track to be the largest advertising category by the end of next year — even bigger than television.
+There’s a reason nearly every major brand is spending money in this area: PPC is ROI positive.
+Google, for example, confidently projects that a value of $2 is delivered for every $1 spent on Google Ads.

 So if you are just getting started or are currently using PPC advertising, this article should help you get a handle on your PPC game.

 When it comes to setting up and managing your PPC campaigns, there are a lot of options.
 We’ll list out our favorite PPC tools below, but keep in mind that while any of the following tools will be helpful in managing the logistical implementations of a PPC strategy, it is important to partner with an agency or specialist (or certify an internal resource) to act as dedicated personnel for your PPC program.
 It is not a “in your spare time” type of activity if it is going to be effective.

 Helpful PPC Tools

 While Google’s search engine market share has slipped to 64%, compared to Microsoft and Yahoo at 21% and 12.5%, respectively, Google still represent the lion’s share of search traffic, making it extremely important for almost every company to establish a dominant position within the Google Search Advertising Network for keywords/phrases relevant to its target markets.